 - solve multiple Math Forum PoWs and work with colleagues from the course or your own school to determine what makes the problems similar, what problem-solving strategies or tools would help make these problems easier to solve, and how you could use this sequence of problems to introduce students to a new strategy or tool

-- Week 10: The Problem-Solving Process
+- Week 10: Chapter 10: The Problem-Solving Process and Metacognition

 - read Chapter 10

-- watch video of students engaged in problem solving OR
+- Watch video of students engaged in problem solving OR

-- make a video of your own students engaged in problem solving
+- Make a video of your own students engaged in problem solving

-- identify the phases of problem solving students go through
+- Identify the phases of problem solving students go through

 - read Chapter 11

-- take a short survey about the course
+- Take a short course survey

 Please email me with any questions.